 - Juice of 1 large Malta orange

-- Lightly grease an 8-inch springform pan and line the bottom with baking parchment.
+- Preheat the oven to 180℃.
+Lightly grease an 8-inch springform pan and line the bottom with baking parchment.

 - Whisk the almond flour and semolina together till well combined.